-- How the parent can revoke the Custodial Power of Attorney; - Any other important information about the care of the child; and - The parent(s) signature showing their agreement.
+- How the parent(s) can revoke the Custodial Power of Attorney; - Any other important information about the care of the child; and - The parent(s) signature showing their agreement.

-The Custodial Power of Attorney does not need to be notarized, but it is recommended.
+There is no requirement that a Custodial Power of Attorney needs to be notarized, but it is strongly recommended so that there is no question regarding who signed it and to prevent issues with it being accepted by health or education providers.
 It is also not filed with any court.